 The Choir sings during the Sunday 9:30 service and rehearses in the Choir Room prior to the service.
 The choir welcomes new members.
 If you are interested, please contact the church office.

 Counseling is regularly offered by our priest on diverse spiritual and daily living needs for not only parishioners but also for those who knock on our door seeking information, compassion, prayer and help in resolving problems.

 Lay Eucharistic Minister Volunteers are trained to visit homebound and those in medical facilities or nursing homes to administer communion and provide spiritual support.

 NEST (Nurturing Every Step Together) is a mentoring program for young or new mothers who have financial, social and family challenges that can impede healthy development of the mother and her child or children.
 It is led by a nurse and social worker, assisted by volunteers.
 For more information, please call the church office.

 The Hamilton Pastors' Group on Homelessness and Poverty, generally meets the second Wednesday of the Month at 8:00 a.m. in Trinity's Fellowship Hall.
 Convened by Trinity Rector Mother Suzanne LeVesconte, the coalition now includes members from diverse human service agencies as well as clergy from various Hamilton churches.
 The group’s aim is to improve circumstances for persons who are poor and homeless in the Hamilton area via networking, advocacy, and problem solving.

-12 Step Recovery Programs meet multiple evenings at Trinity These include Alcoholics Anonymous (AA), Narcotics Anonymous (NA).
+12 Step Recovery Programs meet multiple evenings at Trinity These include Alcoholics Anonymous (AA) and Narcotics Anonymous (NA).

 The current meeting schedules for these groups are: